p3l6/blog/Readme.md

 ## Repo storage for my personal developer website
 [p3l6.dev](https://p3l6.dev)

 I don't expect readers or viewers of this blog (other than the resume portions when I am actively looking for work).
 As such, I maintain and post to it as a *personal digital garden*, for my own enjoyment.

 ## Running locally

-`./run-local`
+1. Install rbenv; install the ruby version from `.ruby-version`
+2. `rake serve`

 ## Including images
 Both alt text and title are optional.
 Reminder: